 If I do not have contact or communication from you for a period of 30 consecutive days, I will assume that you no longer intend to remain an active client and your records will be closed.
 If you decide to return to therapy, we can re-open your existing client files anytime within an 8-year period.

-By e-signing my name below, I am acknowledging that I have read the Psychotherapist-Client Services Agreement on the preceding pages (a PDF is located at kcpscyhotherapy.com/intake.html); that I have been given access to and understand my HIPAA rights as spelled out in the HIPAA Notice of Psychotherapist’s Policies and Practices to Protect the Privacy of Your Health Information document, (also located at kcpsychotherapy.com/intake.html); that I understand and consent to the counseling services of Jeff Peterson in accordance with the Psychotherapist-Client Services Agreement and also agree to assume financial responsibility for the cost of our counseling sessions.
+By e-signing my name below, I am acknowledging that I have read the Psychotherapist-Client Services Agreement on the preceding pages (a PDF is located at kcpscyhotherapy.com/intake.html); that I have been given access to and understand my HIPAA rights as spelled out in the HIPAA Notice of Psychotherapist’s Policies and Practices to Protect the Privacy of Your Health Information document, (also located at kcpsychotherapy.com/intake.html); that I understand and consent to the counseling services provided by my clinician in accordance with the Psychotherapist-Client Services Agreement and also agree to assume financial responsibility for the cost of our counseling sessions.